 - What is the outcome for a child with pectus excavatum?

-- How is pectus excavatum typically corrected?
+- How is pectus excavatum typically treated?

 - Towards a better solution, The Magnetic Mini-Mover Procedure

 The Magnetic Mini-Mover Trial Study is now open for screening and enrollment at 2 locations UCSF, Shriners of Sacramento, and Kansas City Children's.
 This trial is only for children ages 8 to 14 years.
 Please contact study personnel in your area if you are interested in participating in this trial.

 Please contact Tamara Ryan RN or Jill Imamura-Ching RN at firstname.lastname@example.org or 415-502-0172

 Shriners of Sacramento:

 Please contact Cassie Conover RN at email@example.com or 916-453-2135

 Kansas City Children’s Mercy Hospital:

 Please contact Dr. Corey Iqbal at firstname.lastname@example.org or 816-234-3574